rafaelespinosacastaneda/BuildingInformativeMaterialsDatasetsBeyondTargetedObjectives/ExperimentalDatasetConstruction/README.md

 Users with no Compute Canada access should use the first option.

-Create the environment and install the required packages:
+Create the environment and install the required packages (by default uses `requirements.txt` ):
 ```bash

 bash install_env.sh